BaneOfKnoll/OCR-Text-Reader/README.md

 # OCR-Text-Reader
-A very basic Python OCR program that uses Tesseracet
+A very basic Python OCR program that uses a python module for Google's Tesseract engine